mcdemarco/cardpen/README.md

 CardPen
 ========

 CardPen is a web-only playing card generator intended to generate PNG images at any DPI, or printable HTML pages of playing cards from a spreadsheet of card descriptions, CSS, and a simple Mustache or Handlebars template.
-CardPenalso includes support for Google or other web fonts, adjustable card bleed, various page sizes, and any card size.
+CardPen also includes support for Google or other web fonts, adjustable card bleed, various page sizes, and any card size.

 usage
 --------